Mateocontrerass/Python-/README.md

 # Python-

 Hey!
-In this repository I am going to store some python mini proyects i have been doing.
+In this repository I am going to store some mini proyects I have been doing while taking some courses about programming in Python :snake: .